Anti-Inflammatory Diet Plan →

 Jump to Recipe

-A cranberry-pineapple gut healthy elixir with turmeric is the perfect drink to support digestion and the liver, and it tastes delicious!
+A cranberry and pineapple elixir with turmeric is the perfect refreshing drink, and it tastes delicious!
 This gut-healthy elixir recipe uses fresh cranberries, pineapple, and a superfood called coffee fruit.
-You’ll love this refreshing drink!

 Here we go!
 Second week of 2015.
 How’s it been treating you?
 Are you one to start the detoxing and cleansing?